areeb-can-code/dots-and-boxes-game-scala/README.md

 ---

-*Note: This project is an attempt to utilize the MINIMAX function, navigating complexities in mathematics while avoiding computational explosions.*
+*Note: This project is an attempt to utilize the MINIMAX function, due to the math complications, the alpha and beta pruning may be inaccurate.*